drojf/ai_somnium_fps_camera/Developer_Readme.md

 - Find the game .exe `AI_TheSomniumFiles.exe`
 - Start debugging

+### Rendering

+From what I can gather, rendering works like this:

+- Various cameras render to a texture
+- This gets put on a UI UnityEngine.UI.RawImage type object (thats the base type at least) called "Image" (there are multiple of these named "Image" when viewed in the inspector)
+- The camera named "UICamera" then renders the "Image" UI widget (and all the other UI widgets)

+As a result, if you disable either the "UICamera" camera or disable the "Image" GUI widget, the 3D part of the game won't be displayed.

 ### Camera names

 - "Right Camera" - main camera for ADV mode?